ypriverol/github-paper/document/manuscript.md

 \cite{blischak2016quick}.

-In a nutshell, initialising a (local) repository (often abbreviated _repo_) marks a directory as one to be tracked.
+In a nutshell, initialising a (local) repository (often abbreviated _repo_) marks a directory as one to be tracked (Fig. 1).
 All or parts of its content can be added explicily to the list of files to track.

 ```
 cd project ## move into directory to be tracked